tower1ight/World/Misc/Research System.md

 aliases:
 ---

-# Fantasy
+# What is this
-- **Scientific:** This research system is one interested in the production of knowledge rather than tools or advantages.
-As such it is best geared for characters interesting in field research\
+- **Scientific:** This research system is one interested in the production of knowledge rather than mechanical tools or advantages.
+As such it is best geared for characters interesting in field research
--
-- **Impactful:** This system imagines a player in the context of a broader ecosystem of research, one organized by larger and more powerful entities than the players
+- **Contracted:** This system imagines a player in the context of a broader ecosystem of research, one organized by larger and more powerful entities than the players, completed projects
 - **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an

 # Rolls